 At OCLC, we’re partnering with global content providers of traditionally published and open-content materials to create a more inclusive and rich experience for users.

 For more than 20 years, we've worked with the world’s leading content providers to get records for high-quality content into WorldCat® and OCLC’s library services.
-Today, we work with 350 partners, nearly 100 of which provide fully or hybrid peer-reviewed open-access materials, including books, journals, dissertations, and audiovisual materials.
+Today, we work with more than 400 partners, providing millions of fully or hybrid peer-reviewed open-access materials, including books, journals, research papers, and other materials.
 Through these partnerships, we’re working to make WorldCat a primary resource for the integrated discovery of open content and licensed materials.

 Interested in contributing?
 Contact our Business Development team to learn more.
 Libraries that want to add metadata about their open collections to WorldCat can use the self-service WorldCat Digital Collection Gateway at no charge.

 Libraries balance budgets and priorities to meet the evolving expectations of their communities.